Tico-Tico no Fubá

-"Tico-Tico no fubá" (/pt-BR/; "rufous-collared sparrow in the cornmeal") is a Brazilian choro song written by Zequinha de Abreu in 1917.
-Its original title was "Tico-Tico no farelo" ("sparrow in the bran"), but since Brazilian guitarist Américo Jacomino "Canhoto" (1889–1928) had a work with the same title, Abreu's work was given its present name in 1931, and sometime afterward Aloysio de Oliveira wrote the original Portuguese lyrics.
+"Tico-Tico no fubá" (/pt-BR/; "rufous-collared sparrow in the cornmeal") is a Brazilian choro written by Zequinha de Abreu in 1917.
+Its original title was "Tico-Tico no farelo" ("sparrow in the bran"), but since Brazilian guitarist Américo Jacomino "Canhoto" (1889–1928) had a work with the same title, Abreu's work was given its present name in 1931, and sometime afterward Aloysio de Oliveira wrote the Portuguese lyrics to the instrumental original.

 Outside Brazil, the song reached its peak popularity in the 1940s, with successful recordings by Ethel Smith, The Andrews Sisters (with English-language lyrics by Ervin Drake), Carmen Miranda, Alys Robi, and others.

 Notable recordings

 The first recording of the work was made by Orquestra Colbaz (Columbia 22029, 1931).

-Ethel Smith performed it on the Hammond organ in the MGM film Bathing Beauty (1944), after which her recording reached the U.S. pop charts in November 1944, peaked at No. 14 on January 27, 1945, and sold nearly two million copies worldwide.
+Ethel Smith performed it on the Hammond organ in the MGM film Bathing Beauty (1944), after which her recording reached the U.S. pop charts in November 1944, peaked at No. 14 on 27 January 1945, and sold nearly two million copies worldwide.

-The song was recorded by The Andrews Sisters on March 7, 1944 and it briefly reached the charts.
+The song was recorded by The Andrews Sisters on 7 March 1944 and it briefly reached the charts.

-Notable arrangements and performances

-Over the years, "Tico-Tico no Fubá" has been reinterpreted by numerous artists across various musical styles.
-Notable arrangements and performances include: